jtsternberg/Code-Snippets-CPT/README.md

 [Available on wordpress.org](https://wordpress.org/plugins/code-snippets-cpt/).

 ## Change Log

+### 2.0.6
+* Update snippet-copy URL so that it doesn't 404 when nonce is expired, and also `noindex,nofollow` the snippet-copy pages when the nonce has expired.

 ### 2.0.5
 * Enable native copy functionality available in newer browsers.
 Props [ramiabraham](https://github.com/ramiabraham), [#27](https://github.com/jtsternberg/Code-Snippets-CPT/pull/27).